Saif Ali Khan: Telugu cinema and stabbing incident (2023–present)

 Khan began 2023 by playing the villainous Lankesh in the mythological film Adipurush, inspired by the Hindu epic Ramayana, starring Prabhas as the heroic Raghava.
 It was filmed simultaneously in Hindi and Telugu.
 Budgeted at ₹500-700 crore, it is one of the most expensive Indian films.
 It received negative reactions from both critics and audiences, and emerged as a box office bomb.
-In the following year, Khan had his second Telugu film release in the action film Devara: Part 1, starring N. T. Rama Rao Jr..
-Avinash Ramachandran of The Indian Express bemoaned that his performance suffered due to poor writing.
+In the following year, Khan had his second Telugu film release in the action film Devara: Part 1, starring N. T. Rama Rao Jr. Avinash Ramachandran of The Indian Express bemoaned that his performance suffered due to poor writing.
 With a gross of over ₹5 billion, it emerged as the highest-grossing film of his career.

 On 16 January 2025, Khan was stabbed multiple times during an attempted robbery inside his Mumbai residence.
 He was admitted to Lilavati Hospital for surgery.
 He sustained major injuries on his neck, back and waist.
 A neurosurgery was conducted on his spinal cord, where a piece of the knife was lodged which led to leaking spinal fluid.
 Hospital representatives reported that Khan was stable after surgery.
 He was discharged after five days.
 Using CCTV footage, Mumbai Police arrested Mohammad Shariful Islam Shahzad, a 30-year-old Bangladeshi national, as the culprit.
 In March 2025, Mohammad Shariful Islam appealed for bail in the case, claiming that he was falsely implicated by the police.

-Following no release in 2024, Khan played a jewel theif in the 2025 Netflix action thriller Jewel Thief – The Heist Begins, alongside Nikita Dutta and Jaideep Ahlawat.
+Following no release in 2024, Khan played a jewel thief in the 2025 Netflix action thriller Jewel Thief – The Heist Begins, alongside Nikita Dutta and Jaideep Ahlawat.
 Sukanya Verma criticised Khan's role but was appreciative of his "momentary banter" with Ahlawat.